 On a rainy day, two guys arrive in a small village with film and a projector in their car.
 No one from the village comes to meet them.
 What happened?
 Who are they?
+The not knowing relays no ...
+Read allOn a rainy day, two guys arrive in a small village with film and a projector in their car.
+No one from the village comes to meet them.
+What happened?
+Who are they?
 The not knowing relays no small amount of interest at times through tension as in a horror movie, and at times throu...
 Read allOn a rainy day, two guys arrive in a small village with film and a projector in their car.
 No one from the village comes to meet them.
 What happened?
 Who are they?
 The not knowing relays no small amount of interest at times through tension as in a horror movie, and at times through compassionate laughter.

 The story takes place in a remote village in Romania in 1959, where an 'comrade activist' from the 'region' comes with his driver on a truck transformed into a movie caravan, in order to educate the local peasants by screening heroic Soviet films.
 The communist activists in the film had in mind their own model about how the Romanian village and its people are, judged by them according to social class criteria, about where they must reach - a vague utopian egalitarian future - and about the means to be used - forced collectivization and education through propaganda.
 Nothing in reality, however, corresponds to their model - from the weather that drowns them in a real mud that seems a metaphor of a moral and historical swamp, to the local people attached to their land and cattle, with positions and characters inherited from ' the old order '.
 Communication attempts are dominated by the visitors not understanding the reality from the simple human relations to the social ones that do not obey the rules of the imposed utopia, and by the locals being plunged into fear - the terrorizing fear of change but especially of the abuses of the Party and of the secret police.
 The traditional Romanian village described in the film by Titus Muntean (who also wrote the screenplay adapting a novel by Ioan Grosan) has its own weaknesses, some of its inhabitants are corrupt, others just ridiculous, but in essence they retain their humanity in comparison with the lack of compassion and the horror of the methods by which visitors intent to change their world.
 The innocence and dignity represented by the character of a young woman, a librarian working in the village have little chance of surviving in this reality.